Rugrats: Search for Reptar

 The game has been met with mixed reviews from critics, though it has regularly been noted that children will enjoy it.
 It was criticized for its camera and gameplay by publications such as IGN and GameSpot but was given a positive reception for its presentation and was well-received commercially, being the third-best-selling game in the first two weeks of its release.
-It was incorporated into the Greatest Hits brand and sold nearly 1.5 million copies, becoming one of the best-selling games on the PlayStation.
+It was incorporated into the Greatest Hits brand and sold nearly 1.5 million copies in the US, becoming one of the best-selling games on the PlayStation.

 Gameplay and premise

 The game follows the main character of the cartoon Rugrats, Tommy Pickles, who has lost eleven pieces of a twelve-piece jigsaw puzzle featuring the cartoon dinosaur Reptar.
 It is a 3D platform game which requires players to control several of the main characters in order to accomplish the goals.
 The game has fourteen levels that are accessed when players pick up certain objects and also has bonus levels with Reptar bars.
 The levels can be played in any order, but the more difficult levels have to be unlocked to be playable.

 The levels that players explore are mostly based on episodes from the cartoon, such as "Chuckie's Glasses", and contain various pieces of the Reptar puzzle.
 The game also has a training and activities mode, as well as a multiplayer mode.
 The game makes use of several of the voice actors from the cartoon to reprise their roles, including E. G. Daily, Kath Soucie, Christine Cavanaugh, and Cheryl Chase.